microsoft/OpenAIWorkshop/labs/Lab_On_Your_Data/lab.md

     ![Create search](media/create-search-02.png)

 1. Once the resoruce is created click the **Go To Resource** button.
-From your Cognitive Search resource page, select **Semantic search** from the left-hand navigation blade and enable the *Free* tier.
+From your Cognitive Search resource page, select **Semantic Ranker** from the left-hand navigation blade and enable the *Free* tier.

     ![Create search](media/create-search-03.png)